top of page

 "Black Sheep" - Kingshotts that have appeared in court

 One of the more interesting aspects of family history research is discovering that some of your ancestors were perhaps not the upstanding citizens that you would have expected them to be.
-Whilst this would be a source of embarassment in the present day, far enough back in time it is a matter of intense interest.
+Lots of people can find themselves facing a magistrate or judge, and it doesn't make them bad people.
+People make mistakes, people can be wrongly accused, and people can be guilty.
+Everyone is a human being and, therefore fallible.

-The following pages give examples of those occasions where Kingshott's have found themselves on the wrong side of the Magistrate's bench.
+The following pages give examples of occasions on which Kingshotts have found themselves on the wrong side of the Magistrate's bench.

 bottom of page